.

-MundoAndino Home : Andes Chile Guide at Mundo Andino
+MundoAndino Home : Chile Guide at Mundo Andino

 Jubaea

-Jubaea chilensis (Chilean Wine Palm) is the sole living species in the genus Jubaea in the palm family Arecaceae.
+Jubaea chilensis (Chilean Wine Palm) is the sole extant species in the genus Jubaea in the palm family Arecaceae.
 It is native to southwestern South America, where it is endemic to a small area of central Chile, between 32S and 35S in southern Coquimbo, Valparaiso, Santiago, O'Higgins and northern Maule regions.
-It was long assumed that the extinct palm tree of Easter Island belonged to this genus too, but it is somewhat more distinct and now placed in its own genus, Paschalococos.
+It was long assumed that the extinct palm tree of Easter Island belonged to this genus too, but it is distinct and now placed in its own genus, Paschalococos.

-The common name refers to the past use of the sap from the trunk of this palm to produce a fermented beverage.
-Unlike most other palm wines, collecting the sap requires cutting down the tree, one reason why this species is now uncommon in the wild.
-The tree is now protected in Chile to prevent indiscriminate harvesting.
-The sap is also boiled down into a syrup and sold locally as "Miel de Palma", or Palm Honey.
-They also produce small round fruits that are about 2-3cm in diameter.
-The fruit has a very hard outer shell and has a whiteish meat on the inside.
+The tree also produces small round fruits that are about in diameter.
+The fruit has a very hard outer shell and has a whitish meat on the inside.
 The fresh nuts are normally sold in the areas where the palms grow during the fruiting season.

 References